documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 H. **Modify Version**
 ~~~~~~~~~~~~~~~~~~~~~~

 After clicking on “Update Application Version” the platform presents the image “Update Deployment Version”.
-Through this control, the user can generate a “new version” for any deployment existing on the Mangue.io Platform.
+Through this control, the user can generate a “new version” for any deployment existing on the Mangue.io platform.

 .. image:: /figuras/fig_mangue/022_mangue_atualizar_deployment.png